1st Area Medical Laboratory Soldiers train with Ukrainian military doctors

 |0

-This work, 1st Area Medical Laboratory Soldiers train with Ukrainian military doctors [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Area Medical Laboratory Soldiers train with Ukrainian military doctors, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT